buidly/token-airdrop-service/README.md

 # API endpoints:

-- `/create`: Used to start to process the csv file and create the objects for each airdrop (address & amount).
+- `/create`: Starts processing the csv file and creates the objects for each airdrop in db (address & amount).
-- `/cleanup-airdrops`: Used to cleanup the objects that have the tx-hash from the try to airdrop older than 5 minutes, so the CRON can make another try.
+- `/cleanup-airdrops`: Used to cleanup the objects that have the tx-hash from the airdrop older than 5 minutes, so the CRON can make another try.
 - `/count-pending`: Used to get the live number of pending airdrops.

 # CRONS functions: